-NAU educational anthropologist Frances Riemer shares online teaching tips.
+NAU educational anthropologist Frances Riemer shares her online teaching tips.

 Afternoon sunlight slips through the tall red rocks outlining Sedona, Arizona, casting shadows across a rooftop porch where Professor Frances Riemer faces her open laptop computer.
 She is connected to a full class of doctoral students at Northern Arizona University.

 She sits in the warming rays, strong coffee by her side, and talks with her hands, citing current events and how they relate to the Advanced Qualitative Data Analysis class before her.
-Students from across the country chime in via online Zoom boxes and chats, rather than from classroom desks.
+Students from across the country chime in via Zoom boxes and online chats, rather than classroom desks.

 “Online teaching allows us to expand the classroom to the world beyond brick and mortar walls,” says Riemer, who started teaching online when NAU first began offering distance learning, around 1998.
 “Students can engage with real-world problems and in discussions with other students, scholars, and community members across the globe.”

-Riemer, an educational anthropologist, is a Professor of Educational Foundations in NAU’s College of Education, and associate faculty for Women’s and Gender Studies, where she served as Director.
+Riemer, an educational anthropologist, is a Professor of Educational Foundations in NAU’s College of Education, and associate faculty for Women’s and Gender Studies, where she served as director for a time.
 She conducts ethnographic research around the globe with a focus on gender, equity, and access, and how cultural differences affect schools and workplaces.
-She teaches in classrooms, study-abroad programs, online, and in hybrid courses—where classes meet at intervals on the Flagstaff campus, or at one of NAU’s statewide locations.
-She says you don’t have to trade the quality of education for online learning.
+She teaches in classrooms, study-abroad programs, online, and in hybrid courses—where classes meet at intervals on campus, with online collaborations to support in-person interaction.
+She says you don’t have to sacrifice the quality of education for online learning.

 Riemer offers ten tips for encouraging big ideas and conversations in online classrooms: